wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/postgres.md

 ---
 title: Backup PostgreSQL on Kubernetes
 description:
-keywords:
+keywords: backup, postgres
 weight: 4
 hidesections: true
 disableprevnext: true
 ---

-This page provides instructions for users on how to use pre and post backups rules with PX-Backup to achieve application-consistent backups for PostgreSQL on Kubernetes in production.
+You can use the instructions on this page to create pre and post backup rules with PX-Backup, which take application-consistent backups for PostgreSQL on Kubernetes in production.

 Postgres places data within a data directory known as `PGDATA`.
 The most common location for `PGDATA` is `/var/lib/pgsql/data`.
 You must configure your Kubernetes spec file with this volumeMount when using a persistent volume.